 The two strikers are the main offensive players for this formation.
-Similar to the 4-4-1-1, they are the gamechangers, as they can set each other up for shots on goal.
-It is common for a 4-4-1-1 to switch between a 4-4-2 if the strikers are going to set up a particular play for a shot on goal.
+Similar to the 4-4-1-1, they are the primary playmakers, as they can set each other up for shots on goal.
+It is common for a 4-4-1-1 to switch into a 4-4-2 if the strikers are going to set up a particular play for a shot on goal.

+Another large pro of the 4-4-2 formation is its defensive potential.
 With this formation, there are eight players who could be deemed as defenders if the situation warrants it.
-With a number that high, there is a very good chance that the team would be able to steal the ball and change the direction of play within seconds.
+With a number that high, there is a very good chance that the team would be able to steal the ball back from the offense and change the direction of play within seconds.

-Playing with two strikers can be a risky choice if the other team’s defenders are strong.
-The two strikes have to be quick on their feet and see the field with one glance and know where the open gaps for passes will be.
-There is no reason why the two strikes won’t be able to get past the defenders, they just have to know their half of the field very well.
+Playing with two strikers can also be a risky choice if the other team’s defenders are strong.
+The two strikers have to be quick on their feet and see the field with one glance and know where the open gaps for passes will be.
+There is no reason why the two strikers won’t be able to get past the defenders, but they just have to know their half of the field very well.